Skip to Content

 But it still has that small town feel, with festivals and movies in the park and free concerts by local bands.

-Those three things all happen in Founders Park (113 Town Hall Dr), which is where Leland In Lights takes place.
+Those three things all happen in Founders Park (113 Town Hall Dr), which is where Leland In Lights usually takes place.

 Butterfly tree in Airlie Gardens, decorated for Christmas, with the words "25 Christmas Things To Do In Wilmington, NC" written on top.